Angela Martini: Early life

 Angela Martini was born in Shkodër, Albania in 1986.
-During this time there was political instability as communism entered the region.
+During this time, there was political instability as communism entered the region.
 She grew up in poverty and suffered a difficult childhood.
 Concerned for her safety, her mother sent her to Switzerland to live with her father at the age of ten.
 She then moved to the United States (Miami) at the age of 21.

 Personal life and career

-After moving to Miami, Martini began modeling and participating in pageants.
+After moving to Miami, Martini began modelling and participating in pageants.
 After moving to New York and Los Angeles, Martini became a life coach, movie producer, and wrote her debut biography.

-Modeling
+Modelling

-Martini has been modeling since she was 18, but her career took off after she moved to Miami at the age of 21.
+Martini has been modelling since she was 18, but her career took off after she moved to Miami at the age of 21.
 She is signed with NEXT Model Management in Miami, Florida, and Elite Model Management in New York City.
 Once in America, Martini quickly started booking campaigns with retail giants such as JCPenney and Macy's.
 Martini also worked with GQ, Maxim, and Esquire.
 She has appeared in Mercedes-Benz Fashion Week, Mercedes-Benz Fashion Week Miami as well as in Radar Online, OK Magazine, and Star Magazine's "Spotted" columns.
 Martini modeled in the 2008 edition of Sports Illustrated Swimsuit Issue and was interviewed for the February 2011 issue of Esquire.